 Your passport must be valid for at least 6 months from the date you arrive in Indonesia and you must have a return ticket.
 The immigration officer at the port of entry may ask you to produce any necessary documents (such as an onward flight ticket).
 Currently citizens from 90 countries can currently enter Indonesia Visa free for stays of up to 30 days.

 Check online with your home country’s government website to see if you are eligible for free Visa on Arrival.
 If your country is not one of the 90 you should check for the most up to date information at the Indonesian Embassy closest to you (or on their web pages) – it may be that you need to purchase a Visa on Arrival for $35 US (Valid for 30 days) or meet other requirements.

 What currency should I bring?

-Rupiah is the currency of Indonesia (IDR). $US and €uro are widely accepted and can be changed easily in Bali as with most major currencies.
-If you have US$, make sure bank notes are not torn or dirty and US$ notes should not be older than 1999 or issued year 2001 with serial number starting ‘CB’.
-Money changers will pay lower rates for notes of less than US$ 100 .
+Rupiah is the currency of Indonesia (IDR). $US, AUD and €uro are widely accepted and can be changed easily in Bali as with most major currencies.
+If you have US$, make sure bank notes are in good condition and not older than 1999 or issued year 2001 with serial number starting ‘CB’.
+Money changers will pay lower rates for notes of less than US$ 100.

 There are many ATM Machines in the main towns around Bali.
 It’s a good idea to let your bank know you are coming to Indonesia prior to departure.
 You can pay by Credit Card (Visa, Master, Cirrus) in most shops and restaurants.
 The standard surcharge for credit cards is 3%.

 How cheap is it to live?

 Living costs are very low here and you can easily survive on $10-$15 per day.
 Lunch is provided every day of the Divemaster course, IDC and IE (Instructor Exam) and there are plenty of Balinese cheap, tasty eateries around which cater well for vegetarians.
 We also give you free flow tea, coffee and drinking water.
 Our staff can arrange budget accommodation for you and it’s cheap to travel around.

 What voltage and plugs are used?